Joseph Byrne (British Army officer)

-Brigadier-General Sir Joseph Aloysius Byrne, (2 October 1874 – 13 November 1942) was the Royal Irish Constabulary's Inspector-General from 1916 until 1920.
+Brigadier-General Sir Joseph Aloysius Byrne, (2 October 1874 – 13 November 1942) was a British Army officer who served as Inspector-General of the Royal Irish Constabulary from 1916 until 1920.
 He later served in Sierra Leone, Seychelles and Kenya.

 Early life and military career

 Byrne was born on 2 October 1874, the son of Dr J. Byrne, Deputy Lieutenant for County Londonderry.
 He was educated at St George's College, Weybridge.

 Byrne joined the Royal Inniskilling Fusiliers and was commissioned a second lieutenant on 23 December 1893, then promoted to lieutenant on 1 June 1897.
 After the outbreak of war in South Africa in October 1899, Byrne was with the 1st Battalion of his regiment as it arrived in Durban for war service later the same year.
 The regiment soon saw heavy fighting, and Byrne was wounded at the Siege of Ladysmith, following which he returned home on the hospital ship Maine in March 1900.
 Promoted to captain on 11 April 1900, he was stationed at the regimental depot.
 He returned to South Africa, and continued to serve during the remainder of the war, but was invalided home in March 1902.
 He was temporary appointed to a staff appointment in July 1902.

 Byrne later served as Assistant Adjutant-General at the War Office and was made Deputy Adjutant-General, Irish Command, on 27 April 1916, during the Easter Rising as brigadier-general.
 He was appointed Inspector General of the Royal Irish Constabulary on 1 August 1916.
 Byrne held the position of Inspector-General until 6 January 1920.